Asola, Lombardy: History

 Asola stands in an area frequented since prehistoric times, as evidenced by the finds preserved in the local museum.
 Finds from the Iron Age, a period characterized by the settlement of Celtic populations in the territory, are sporadic.

-Subsequently, the area is affected by Roman occupation around the 1st century B.C., attested mainly by funerary monuments and grave goods.
+Subsequently, the area is affected by Roman occupation around the 1st century BC, attested mainly by funerary monuments and grave goods.

 In the final years of the Middle Ages, around the 12th and 13th centuries, with its own fortified fortress it falls under the comital jurisdiction of Brescia controlled by the Visconti, in 1348 it passes to the dominion of the Malatesta, then again to the Venetians and later to the Gonzaga.

-In 1440 Asola decided to freely subject itself to the Serenissima, becoming an extremely important border fortress for the Republic's control of the mainland.
+In 1440, Asola decided to freely subject itself to the Serenissima, becoming an extremely important border fortress for the Republic's control of the mainland.

 Asola would remain under the control of Venice until the arrival of Napoleon in 1797.
 The arrival of the French then marked the return to the Mantuan territory to which it would remain linked even in 1814 with its annexation to Austrian rule.

 Also active in Risorgimento events, it fought for national independence with the efforts of patriots such as Don Ottaviano Daina and Francesco Fario.

-In 1859 it was liberated and annexed to the Kingdom of Piedmont and finally to united Italy.
+In 1859, it was liberated and annexed to the Kingdom of Piedmont and finally to united Italy.